JoeLollo21/GSRI-SurveyReview/README.md

 - Are UW graduate students overall satisfied with GSRI?
 Do they believe it is a good introduction to graduate-level work?

 ## Limitations
-This survey data is not fully representative of the GSRI participants -- in the 2022 survey alone, **only 50% of participants responded**, across two GSRI sessions.
+This survey data is not fully representative of the GSRI participants -- in the 2022 survey alone, **only 50% of participants responded**, across the two GSRI sessions.
 However, the samples received do encompass the diverse disciplines and academic interests of the participants.

 ## Findings
 To be updated.